lindermanlab/hackathons/README.md

 # hackathons
-Jupyter notebooks from our weekly (or so) hackathons
+A blog to highlight the Colab notebooks from our weekly (or so) hackathons